nicolecogo/comparty/README.md

 * [React](https://reactjs.org/) - Javascript library for building user interfaces.

 <b>Back-end</b>
 * [Node.js](https://nodejs.org/en/) - JavaScript runtime environment that executes JavaScript code outside of a web browser.
-Used to create the server.
 * [Express](https://expressjs.com/) - Web Framework for Node.js.
 * [Socket.io](https://socket.io/) - Javascript library that enables real-time, bidirectional and event-based communication.
-Applied for sending information on playback and playlists modifications and status from one client to the other (through the server).

 <b>Services</b>
 * [Spotify Web API](https://developer.spotify.com/documentation/web-api/) - REST API that returns JSON metadata about music artists, albums, and tracks, directly from the Spotify Data Catalogue.
-Used to receive information on the playlist and the playback, and to send commands.
 * [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) - Client-side JavaScript library which allows the creation of a new player in Spotify Connect and play any audio track from Spotify in the browser via Encrypted Media Extensions.

 <b>Important note:</b> A Spotify Premium account is required in order to use the app's features.